 The charging principle of long term costs recovery through access charges underpins the economic model for private funding of the Fixed Link.
-The applicability of this principle to the Channel Fixed Link has been validated by the European Commission and by the IGC, and its application within the charging structure of the Usage Contract has been demonstrated to the IGC-JEC.
+The applicability of this principle to the Channel Fixed Link construction project has been validated by the European Commission and by the IGC.
+The implementation of the long term costs principle to the construction investment within the charging structure of the Usage Contract has been demonstrated to the IGC-JEC.

-15 16.5 million passengers and 7.3 million tonnes were forecast in the Usage Contract for year 1993, with annual growth rates of 2.7% for passenger traffic and of 4.3% and 2.2% for rail freight traffic non-bulk and bulk respectively.
+&lt;sup>19 16.5 million passengers and 7.3 million tonnes were forecast in the Usage Contract for year 1993, with annual growth rates of 2.7% for passenger traffic and of 4.3% and 2.2% for rail freight traffic non-bulk and bulk respectively.

-16 In contrast to adjacent railway networks, with high levels of public funding from the States.
+&lt;sup>20 In contrast to adjacent railway networks, with high levels of public funding from the States.

-The cost base of the railway network is established by the Usage Contract.
-The allocation of costs is determined under the Usage Contract, which implements these principles through a dual charging system justified by the covering of railway network construction investment recovery charges17 on the one hand, and operating & renewal costs18 on the other hand:
+The cost base of the Fixed Link railway network is established by the Usage Contract.
+The allocation of costs is determined under the Usage Contract, which implements these principles through a dual charging system justified by the covering of railway network construction investment recovery charges on the one hand, and recovery of operating & renewal costs on the other hand: